Buffalo Bills vs. New York Jets NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Buffalo and its opponents have gone over the current 47.5-point total in four of nine games this season.
+- Buffalo and its opponents have combined to score more than 47.5 points in four of nine games this season.

-- Sunday's total is 0.1 points higher than the combined 47.4 PPG average of the two teams.
+- New York's games have gone over 47.5 points in four of eight chances this season.

-- The 46.2 combined points per game that these two squads have allowed this season are 1.3 fewer than the 47.5 total in this contest.
+- The two teams combine to score 47.4 points per game, 0.1 less than the over/under in this contest.

-- The Bills and their opponents have scored an average of 49.4 points per game in 2020, 1.9 more than Sunday's total.
+- The 46.2 combined points per game that these two squads have allowed this season are 1.3 fewer than the 47.5 over/under in this contest.

-- In 2020, games involving the Jets have averaged a total of 43.7 points, 3.8 fewer than this game's set over/under.
+- The 43.7 PPG average total in Jets games this season is 3.8 points fewer than this game's over/under.

 Bills stats and trends